Bluzzi/Bluzzi/README.md

 |            |                       | CSS/SCSS          |            |        |

 # 🛠️ What am I working on ?
 Currently, I work at Essential Tooth Box as a freelancer.

 I also work on two open source projects:
 - [Goscord](https://github.com/Goscord), a Discord API wrapper written in Golang
-- [Royaume](https://github.com/Virtual-Royaume), a French developer community, we work together on various projects in order to increase our skills
+- [Royaume](https://github.com/Virtual-Royaume), a French developer community, we work together on various projects

 # 📬 Contact
 - [Portfolio](https://camilledugas.me)